alexpdp7/cloud-run/README.md

+# Archival

+I have found [Incus](https://linuxcontainers.org/incus/), which I think can address all the needs that `cloud-init` was supposed to cover (and more).
+Therefore, I am archiving this repository.

 # What is `cloud-run`

 `cloud-run` is a wrapper around `qemu` that spins up VMs using cloud images (i.e. using `cloud-init`).